 | Guild Model | Voluntary guild of AI-interested engineers maintains the playbook as a 20% project | Orgs with 10-30 engineers where a dedicated platform team is not yet justified | Depends on volunteer attention; stalls the moment guild members get pulled to product work |

-You do not need the entire system in this guide before you see value.
+You do not need the entire system before you see value.
 The playbook is itself an iterative product.
-Ship a minimal version, gather feedback, expand based on what your team actually needs — not what looks impressive in an architecture diagram nobody reads.
+Ship a minimal version, gather feedback, expand based on what your team actually needs — not what looks impressive in an architecture diagram.

 Start with the audit.
 One week, zero infrastructure.
 The findings alone reshape how you think about AI adoption inside your org.
 From there, pick one high-leverage skill, document it properly, distribute it to two teams, watch what happens.
 That is the proof of concept.